andreaseger/ajax-course-planner/readme.md

 Known Issues
 ---

-- the bakground timeslot text in the big schedule view is messed up with Firefox, till now I didn't cared to fix that.
+- the background timeslot text in the big schedule view is messed up with Firefox, till now I didn't cared to fix that.
 It works in Chrome, Safari, Opera and IE9.
 - IE on WP7.5 looks ok-ish it only does not like the font used, didn't test other mobile browser cause I lack the devices.
 - Sometimes the bookings do not get merged correctly and appear multiple